Margaret Sanger & Planned Parenthood’s Eugenic Worldview

-Eugenicists came to believe that genetics was the key to all human traits and behavior.
-Sanger agreed that genetics was the cause of human poverty, and therefore believed poor individuals were incapable of developing into useful members of the human race.
+Eugenicists came to believe the field of genetics was the key to all human traits and behavior.
+Sanger agreed that genetics was the cause of human poverty and therefore believed poor individuals were incapable of developing into useful members of the human race.
 By allowing the poor to “breed,” Sanger believed they were going to swamp the privileged elite through sheer numbers.

-In Sanger’s mind, charity was horribly cruel because she believed it perpetuates poverty.
-In her 1922 book The Pivot of Civilization, Sanger devotes an entire chapter to “The Cruelty of Charity.”
+In Sanger’s mind, charity was horribly cruel because she believed it perpetuated poverty.
+In her 1922 book The Pivot of Civilization, Sanger devoted an entire chapter to “The Cruelty of Charity.”

-In it, she wrote, “It encourages the healthier and more normal sections of the world to shoulder the burden of unthinking and indiscriminate fecundity of others; which brings with it, as I think the reader must agree, a dead weight of human waste.
+She wrote, “[Charity] encourages the healthier and more normal sections of the world to shoulder the burden of unthinking and indiscriminate fecundity of others; which brings with it, as I think the reader must agree, a dead weight of human waste.
 Instead of decreasing and aiming to eliminate the stocks that are most detrimental to the future of the race and the world, it tends to render them to a menacing degree dominant.”